Mario Kart: Double Dash!!

-A Flash application exists that can be used to decode the 16 character long code.
+A fan-made online decoder can be used to decode the 16 character long code.
 Each code contains the track played on, which kart was used, which two characters were selected, total time for the trial, and the best lap time.

 There is a misplaced heart outside the sky box of Rainbow Road.
 It has the texture for the heart on the front, and a yellow texture on the back.